Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 - Azure Germany
 - Azure China 21Vianet

 All credentials have `authorityHost` as a setting in the constructor at some level.
-In order to authenticate for various national cloud or a private cloud, we can send the most appropriate `authorityHost`.
+To authenticate for various national cloud or a private cloud, we can send the most appropriate `authorityHost`.
 We provide a set of common values through the `AzureAuthorityHosts` interface.
 So, for the US Government cloud, you could instantiate a credential this way:

 ```ts
 const identity = require("@azure/identity");